bildgaul/Library/README.md

 	- You can exit the program by selecting the "Exit this program" option.
 	You will recieve a nice, happy message on the way out.

-Bugs: The delete function causes a segmentation error after deleting a node, either while deleting or after when trying to access it.
+Bugs: The delete function will "delete" a node, but the node is still accessible in other methods for some reason, even after being made null.
+-In the provided test case, a random node to the right of the "War and Peace" node exists with an empty title.
+It says it's right node is null when deleted, but randomly isn't when the right node itself is asked if its null.
+It's not being inserted after, but for some reason it exists.

 I learned to not wait until your partner is done to ask if it's OK to be the third person in their group.
 I have no partner and am doing this by myself